 Please feel free to use our e-mail back service.

 From the beginning, endodontics has relied on imaging processes.
 As a rule, dental film images are used throughout the entire endodontic course of treatment and for assessing the outcome.
 However, X-rays are not infallible.
-Already 50 years ago, Bender and Seltzer (1), in their classic study, emphasized the fact that periapical lesions, which are limited to sponge-like bone, cannot be recognized definitely.
+Already 50 years ago, Bender and Seltzer (1), in their classic study, emphasized the fact that periapical lesions, which are limited to cancellous bone, cannot be recognized definitely.
 Numerous studies have been published, which demonstrate the limitations of conventional X-ray technology (1,2,3,4).
 Estrela et al. (5) compared the diagnostic precision of dental film and panoramic tomography to CBCT with regard to recognizing apical periodontal inflammation.
 They determined sensitivity of 0.55 and 0.28 for the dental film and panoramic tomography.
 Contrary to the diagnostic uncertainty of conventional X-rays mentioned above, it was possible to accurately determine the presence and size of the lesion in all cases with the help of CBCT (sensitivity for CBCT: 1.0).
 This allows the conclusion that CBCT diagnostics can be used as the new „gold standard“ for diagnosing the presence or absence of apical periodontal inflammation (5).
 These results were confirmed by many other studies (6,7).
 With the introduction of CBCT to dentistry in 1998, it also was possible to decisively improve diagnostics in endodontics because CBCT provided significantly more accurate images with reduced radiation dosage as compared to computer tomography (3).

 In this clinical case, a 48-year-old male patient was referred by his ENT physician for clarification of a dentogenic cause.
 The clinical and X-ray exams (Fig. 1 and 2) initially revealed no dentogenic cause for the problems on the right side of the face.